 On the flip side, I’ve had people give me compliments from time to time throughout my life.
 They tell me things like how easy I am to talk to, how good of a father I am, or how good I am at figuring out solutions to certain programming challenges.
 I’ve even heard people say, “I want to be better at that.”

-Now, this isn’t to toot my own horn, I am sure that if you think about it you have your own list of qualities you envy in others, and also a list of qualities people envy in you.
-The point is, we all have a unique makeup of skills, faults, blessings and infirmities that make us who we are.
+Now, this isn’t to toot my own horn, I am sure that if you think about it you have your list of qualities you envy in others, and also a list of qualities people envy in you.
+The point is, that we all have a unique makeup of skills, faults, blessings, and infirmities that make us who we are.

 Comparing ourselves to others simply removes focus from what we should be excited about within ourselves.